OmarKhaledm21/OmarKhaledm21/README.md

 ## 🌱 I’m currently learning
 - Software Engineering principles and Design Patterns.
-- Backend Development with Python Django.
+- Backend Development with Python Django (By Meta).
 - Android Development with Kotlin and Java.
 - Problem Solving.